Contact

 Geotechnical Monitoring

 Comprehensive monitoring schemes will consider not only the protection of assets but will also provide data to support geotechnical design.
-Our PC Monitoring team is highly experienced in monitoring ground movement during construction as well as the various techniques used to monitor changes in ground water conditions.
+Our team is highly experienced in monitoring ground movement during construction as well as the various techniques used to monitor changes in ground water conditions.

 We have access to a number of Ground Investigation suppliers and regularly work with them to install instruments such as extensometers, inclinometers and piezometers.
 These instruments can be manually read or linked to bespoke data acquisition systems in order to provide near real-time measurements via our web-based data visualisation software.